 All too often when reading a passage of Scripture I was inclined to automatically transpose the “you” to “me” or “us”.
-That seemed fine and dandy until I realized that by doing so I was ripping “audience relevance” from the equation and therefore trivialized the lives of the original recipients—to the point where they were deemed irrelevant.
-By doing this we inadvertently transport segments of Scripture germane to a first century culture and spiritual climate, 2,000 years to a westernized people who have virtually no connection to the original context.
+That seemed wise until I realized that by doing so I was ripping “audience relevance” from the equation, and therefore trivialized the lives of the original recipients—to the point where they were deemed irrelevant.
+By doing this we inadvertently transport segments of Scripture germane to a first-century culture and spiritual climate, 2,000 years to a westernized people who have virtually no connection to the original context.

-We don’t witness God’s faithfulness to those that the Word was so graciously given.
+1. We don’t recognize God’s faithfulness to the original recipients.

-We wait for things to happen today that were never prophesied to transpire within our generation.
+2. We expectantly wait for things to happen today that were prophesied to transpire in the first- century.

 6 since indeed God considers it just to repay with affliction those who afflict you, 7 and to grant relief to you who are afflicted as well as to us, when the Lord Jesus is revealed from heaven with his mighty angels 8 in flaming fire, inflicting vengeance on those who do not know God and on those who do not obey the gospel of our Lord Jesus.
 2 Thessalonians 1:6-8 ESV)

 The immediate reflex for me was to personalize this passage—to bring it into my world.
 The assumption is that God is going to repay with affliction those who inflict ME and therefore inflict vengeance on MY oppressors.
-This may apply as a generalized principle but out of context we lose sight of what the Apostle Paul is conveying.
-The problem is that I’m certainly not part of the Thessalonian Church and God never made that promise specifically to me.
+This may apply as a generalized principle but out of context we lose sight of what the Apostle Paul was conveying.
+The problem is that I’m not part of the Thessalonian Church and God never made that promise specifically to me.
+We must not lose sight of this fact.

-By moving these verses into a modern day context we fail to realize that Paul’s offering specific comfort to the persecuted Thessalonian Church, letting them know that God will avenge those who afflict them.
-We know historically that God made good this commitment adhering to Jesus’ “this generaton” proclamation.
-During the ensuing 3 ½ year tribulation that began in the spring of AD 66 and terminated in the fall of AD 70, Jerusalem was obliterated and the oppressors witnessed first hand God’s judgment.
-No doubt the Thessalonians were comforted by God’s faithfulness!
+By moving these verses into a modern day context, we fail to realize that Paul’s offering specific comfort to the persecuted Thessalonian Church, letting them know that God will avenge those who afflict them.
+We know historically that God made good this commitment adhering to Jesus’s “this generation” proclamation.
+During the ensuing 3 ½ year tribulation that began in the spring of AD 66 and terminated in the fall of AD 70, Jerusalem was obliterated and the oppressors witnessed God’s judgment first-hand.
+There’s no doubt that the Thessalonians were comforted by God’s faithfulness!

 3 Now as He sat on the Mount of Olives, the disciples came to Him privately, saying, “Tell us, when will these things be?
 And what will be the sign of Your coming, and of the end of the age [not the end of the world as in the KJV]?”
 4 And Jesus answered and said to them [not me & you] : “Take heed that no one deceives you [the disciples].
 5 For many will come in My name, saying, ‘I am the Christ,’ and will deceive many. [in their day not 2,00 years future-and we have record of many who did come in this manner]